fac18/chatti/README.md

 * Ability to update user's profile settings (the page is visibile but not interactive)
 * Filtering activities list e.g. by type, age range

-We were probably too ambitious in what we chose to be our original MVP, especially given the technical difficulty of some of these elements.
+In hindsight we were too ambitious in what we chose to be our original MVP, especially given the technical difficulty of some of these elements.
 We were also managing at a reduced capacity of 3 team members vs our expected 4.

+### Suggested Future Development Goals

+* The unmet goals, as above
+* Setting up the community section
+* Improve robustness of structure to avoid errors
+* Set up GUI access to insert/update/delete content from database
+* External consulting on security of authorisation

+### License
+Released under the MIT license